SAP/cloud-security-services-integration-library/spring-xsuaa/Migration_JavaContainerSecurityProjects.md

        return new XsuaaJwtDecoderBuilder(customXsuaaConfig()).withTokenValidators(customAudienceValidator).build();
     }
     ```
- 4. Right now, you have to make sure that the `TokenAuthenticationConverter` is NOT configured to check for local scopes (`setLocalScopeAsAuthorities(false)`).
+ 4. Note: In case you would like to configure authorization checks for scopes that are specified in context of different XSUAA service instances local scope names (without `xsappname` prefix) are not unique.
+So, make sure that `TokenAuthenticationConverter` is NOT configured to check for local scopes (`setLocalScopeAsAuthorities(false)`)!

 ## Fetch data from token